Perky0509/Exploratory-Data-Analysis---Customer-Loans-in-Finance/README.md

-This q-q plot shows that 'total payment inv' is heavily skewed.
+This q-q plot shows that 'total payment inv' is not normally distributed.